St Mary's Church, Mary Street, Dublin

-St. Mary's Church, Dublin is a former Church of Ireland building on the corner of Mary Street and Jervis Street, Dublin, and adjacent to Wolfe Tone Square.
-From the 17th century the church was a place of worship for parishioners on Dublin's north-side, before it was closed in 1986.
+St Mary's Church, Dublin is a former Church of Ireland building on the corner of Mary Street and Jervis Street, Dublin, adjacent to Wolfe Tone Square.
+From the 17th century, the church was a place of worship for parishioners on Dublin's northside, before it was closed in 1986.
 The church has since been deconsecrated and the building is now a pub and restaurant.
 The parish also had a chapel of ease - St Mary's - off Dorset Street, more commonly known as "The Black Church".

 History

-From the early middle-ages, the north-side of Dublin was served by the parish of St. Michan's and the abbey of St. Mary.
+From the early middle-ages, the northside of Dublin was served by the parish of St. Michan's and the abbey of St. Mary.
 After the dissolution of the monasteries, the abbey was all but closed, and in the late 17th century, the parish of St. Mary's was formed.
 As recorded by the original register book of the "Parish of St. Maries" (St. Mary's), the parish "was separated from the Parish of St. Michans, & made a district Parish by Act of Parliament" on 20 November 1697.

-The current building was designed in 1697 by Sir William Robinson, and the foundation stone was laid in 1700.
-Some of the church construction was overseen by Thomas Burgh, and the church is notable as the first in Dublin to be built with galleries.
+The current building was designed in 1697, by Sir William Robinson, and the foundation stone was laid in 1700.
+Some of the church construction was overseen by Thomas Burgh, and the church is notable as the first in Dublin to have been built with galleries.
 It was consecrated in 1701.
 The organ of the church was built by Renatus Harris.

 The church was one of the first large buildings in the area to be constructed on the newly laid out Mary Street, and was under construction at the same time as nearby Langford House.

-The parish register records that the first rector was Peter Broun (or Browne), later Provost of Trinity College, and that the first church wardens were Robert Rochfort, the Attorney General, and Allen Brodrick, Solicitor General.
+The parish register records that the first rector was Peter Broun (or Browne), later provost of Trinity College, and that the first churchwardens were Robert Rochfort, the attorney general, and Allen Brodrick, solicitor general.
+Other rectors have included John Francis (1705–23) and Dixie Blundell.

 Closure

-The church closed in 1986 and became a retail outlet after deconsecration.
+The church closed in 1986 and after deconsecration, became a retail outlet.
 It was later converted to use as a pub and restaurant.
 Originally named the "John M. Keating Bar", the pub changed hands in 2007 and is now simply called "The Church".

-The churchyard was converted into Wolfe Tone Square, a public park where the gravestones can be seen stacked up at the southern end.
+Its churchyard was converted into Wolfe Tone Square, a public park where the gravestones can be seen stacked up at the southern end.